jsdclxvi/Reforestation/README.md

-## How many tickles does it take to tickle an octopus?
-Ten-tickles!
+## Never take advice from electrons.
+They are always negative.